Compitalia – Late December or Early January

 During the Dies Parentales, Romans remembered their dead,

-including in the process some heavy drinking.
-On the 21st, they visited
+especially parents, including in the process some heavy drinking.
+On the

-cemeteries outside the city and placed flowers, milk and wine on
+21st, they visited cemeteries outside the city and placed flowers, milk

-the graves of their parents.
-By doing this, they hoped to stop
+and wine on the graves of their parents.
+By doing this, they hoped to

-these days were followed on the 22nd by the Caristia, the day of
+Later on these days were followed on the 22nd by the Caristia, the day

-Quarrels were patched up, offenses forgiven and a
+still living.
+Quarrels were patched up, offenses forgiven and a sacred,

 presence of the household Lares to whom offerings were made.

-So eventually it was nine days and called the parentalia novendialia.
+health.
+So eventually it was nine days and called the parentalia

-It's possible that Christianity "baptized" this practice as the "novena".
+novendialia.
+It's possible that Christianity "baptized" this practice

 Lupercalia – February 15